How to Get Started with Your Studies?

 - Your Letter of Acceptance

-- Your original education documents (as stated in the Letter of Acceptance).
-You will need to present these to the international coordinator of your Faculty before you can register at the university.
+- Degree students only: your original educational documents (as stated in the Letter of Acceptance).
+You will need to present these to the university officer at the Admissions Office before you can register at the university.

-- Fee-paying students only: receipt of the payment of the first instalment of the tuition fee.
+- Fee-paying degree students only: receipt of the payment of the first installment of the tuition fee

 - Enough cash to manage the first few days or until you open a Finnish bank account, if you intend to do so.

-- Accept the study place and enrol at the university (link to instructions)
+- Accept the study place and enrol at the university.
+Check the enrolment deadline in your Letter of Acceptance.

 - Consider whether or not you would like to join the Student Union of the University of Tampere (TAMY).
-Doctoral students can also take advantage of a variety of benefits with the TAMY student card.
-(Link to the TAMY website.)
-The membership fee payment form is provided with your approval letter.
+Doctoral students can take advantage of a variety of benefits with the TAMY student card.
+The membership fee payment form is provided with your Letter of Acceptance.

-- Activate your basic user account (PPT) in accordance with the instructions provided (link to instructions).
-The basic user account is your key to the electronic student services, which you will need right from the start.
+- Activate your Basic User Account (BUA) in accordance with the instructions provided by the Registrar's Office.
+The Basic User Account is your key to the electronic student services, which you will need right from the start.

-- Activate your university e-mail account or redirect your messages.
+- Activate your university e-mail account, and, if needed, redirect your messages to another email.

 - Take part in the orientation events for new doctoral students.

-- Read the curriculum guide and curriculum of your faculty and degree programme, and the curriculum of the Doctoral School (links).
+- Read the curriculum guide and teaching schedule of your faculty and doctoral programme, and the teaching schedule of the Doctoral School.

-- If you have not done so already, prepare a detailed study and supervision plan with your supervisor (link).
+- If you have not done so already, prepare a detailed study and supervision plan with your supervisor.

 - Sign in to Moodle – the most important website for your studies.
 In the initial e-mail or at the beginning of your studies, you will receive instructions on how to access the service.